peng-ju/Computer-Vision/README.md

 > - Implemented a SVM multi-class classifier based on the feature vectors.
 > - Achieved an accuracy of 0.975 with the channel normalization based SVM multi-class classifier.

+### Camera calibration with the Zhang's algorithm
+> Implemented camera calibration with the Zhang's algorithm based on 40 images of the checkerboard.
+> - Extracted edges using the Canny Edege detector.
+> - Fitted straight lines to the edges with the Hough transform.
+> - Obtained the corner of the checkerboard from the intersection of the lines and label them.
+> - Applued the Zhang's algorithm to get the intrinsic camera matrix ($K$) and external cammera calibration matrices.
+> - Measured the reprojection error for each point with the Euclidean Distance.

+###